-The transfer agent and registrar for the Common Shares of the Company is Computershare Investor Services Inc., 100 University Avenue, Toronto, Ontario.
+The transfer agent and registrar for the Common Shares is Computershare Investor Services Inc., 100 University Avenue, Toronto, Ontario.

-The transfer agent and registrar for the Green Bonds of the Company is Capital Transfer Agency, 390 Bay Street Suite 920, Toronto, Ontario.
+The transfer agent and registrar for the Green Bonds is Capital Transfer Agency, 390 Bay Street Suite 920, Toronto, Ontario.

 15. Material Contracts